• Skip to primary navigation

 In this easy side dish, quick-cooking quinoa is toasted in butter then cooked with spices in broth.
 Use chicken broth or vegetable broth for a vegan variation.
 I recently made this for a friend who just gave birth a beautiful baby boy along with a lemon roasted chicken and sheet pan roasted summer squash.

-It is also phenomenal with Spicy Peach Pork Chops and Healthy Creamy Slaw.
+It is also phenomenal with Spicy Peach Pork Chops, Healthy Creamy Coleslaw, or Healthy Beef Stroganoff.
 The quinoa soaks up the sauce and pulls the dishes together into a flavorful, easy meal.
-I make it ahead in large batches then use it for grain bowls or salads for lunch.
+I make it ahead in large batches then use it to make this chickpea quinoa greek salad, kale power bowl and roasted vegetable quinoa salad.

 Spicy Peach Pork Chops Plated